 Where do they work?

-- With the present tense, we use do and does to make questions.
-We use does for the third person (she/he/it) and we use do for the others.
+We use do and does to make questions with the present simple.
+We use does for the third person singular (she / he / it) and do for the others.

-We use do and does with question words like where, what and why:
+We use do and does with question words like where, what and when:

 Who lives in London?

 Who plays football at the weekend?